varnerlab/BSModelKitDocumentation/_build/html/_sources/docs/installation.md

 Once VSCode has been installed, we need to install the [Julia extension for VSCode](https://code.visualstudio.com/docs/languages/julia).
 The [Julia extension for VSCode](https://code.visualstudio.com/docs/languages/julia) enables syntax highligting, access to a modern debugger, built-in dynamic autocompletion, inline results, plot pane, integrated REPL, variable view, code navigation, and many other advanced language features.

 To install the [Julia extension for VSCode](https://code.visualstudio.com/docs/languages/julia), open VSCode and navigate to the [extensions panel](https://code.visualstudio.com/docs/editor/extension-marketplace).
-In the search field, enter `Julia` and select the green install button on the `Julia language support` extension ({numref}`fig-vscode-julia-ext`):
+In the search field, enter `Julia` and select the green install button on the `Julia Language Support` extension ({numref}`fig-vscode-julia-ext`):

 ```{figure} ./figs/Fig-vscode-julia-ext.png
 ---